I'm looking for a part-time remote job.

 Thanks!
 An interesting idea!

-#3 Updated by Andriy Lesyuk over 12 years ago
+#3 Updated by Andriy Lesyuk about 13 years ago

 Did you check /admin/projects and then “Copy”?
 It seems to be similar to what you want...